This page covers dehydrating butternut squash using fresh squash, but

 Steam butternut squash cubes until soft, but not mushy, about eight minutes.

-Dehydrate butternut squash cubes @ 135° F (57° C) for approximately eight hours.
 Cut a few of the larger dried cubes in half to check dryness.

 Store in an airtight container after dried butternut squash has completely cooled.

-Cubed butternut squash after dehydrating.
+Photo: Cubed butternut squash after dehydrating.

 Dehydrated butternut squash rehydrates well in backpacking meals.
 It has a soft texture, like sweet potatoes, and it adds a nice orange color.
 One way to use it in meals is to include it with the vegetable portion.
-In the meal show below, I used a combination of dried butternut squash, dried San Marzano tomatoes, and dried green beans, to make up the half-cup vegetable portion.
+In the meal shown below, I used a combination of dried butternut squash, dried San Marzano tomatoes, and dried green beans, to make up the half-cup vegetable portion.

-Photo above: Dehydrated butternut squash cubes combined with other dried ingredients makes a tasty Butternut Squash Stew.
+Photo: Dehydrated butternut squash cubes combined with other dried ingredients makes a tasty Butternut Squash Stew.

 1 Large Serving